AnttiRask/gallery-of-the-day/README.md

 #### Deploying the app

-This is pretty straightforward. deployApp() function from {rsconnect} deploys the app to [shinyapps.io](shinyapps.io) where I have an account.
+This is pretty straightforward. deployApp() function from {rsconnect} deploys the app to [shinyapps.io](https://www.shinyapps.io/) where I have an account.

 ### Automating the previous steps with GitHub Actions

-I'm using GitHub actions to automate each of the steps.
+I'm using [GitHub Actions](https://github.com/features/actions/) to automate each of the steps.
 The idea being that once everything is in their places, the process churns a new image daily and deploys it on the website.

 The GitHub repo holds the OpenAI API Key and the ShinyApps credentials.
 And the .yml file controls the workflow.